-About the Bachelor of Arts in Spanish Degree
+About the BA in Spanish Degree

 Why Study Spanish at Cedarville?

-Cedarville’s distinctly Christian B.A. in Spanish will equip you to read, write, speak, and comprehend spoken Spanish.
+Cedarville’s distinctly Christian BA in Spanish will equip you to read, write, speak, and comprehend spoken Spanish.
 You will gain a cultural understanding so you interact appropriately in a variety of social contexts.
 Studying the language, history, and literature of the Hispanic peoples will also provide you with opportunities to practice their language skills and gain appreciation for the contributions and values of the Hispanic culture.

 Spanish represents the primary language spoken by more than 400 million people in 22 countries around the world.
 The United States is now the second largest Spanish-speaking country in the world, second only to Mexico.
 The ability to speak another language and relate well in a variety of cultural contexts is an essential 21st century skill.